 President of KUD Mreža, Nataša Serec (1969) has had an active role at Metelkova mesto since 1993.
 She had co-founded youth center Menza pri koritu, and Red Dawns – International Feminist And Queer Festival.
 Since 2004, she has been co-operating with visual artists who have created more than 120 urban art projects.
 She is co-curating concert series FriForma, organizing concert series Metabonma, and managing artist residency space Studio Asylum.

-Jadranka Plut (1975), secretary of KUD Mreža, is the artistic director, curator and events manager of Alkatraz Gallery at Metelkova mesto.
-She studied Art History at the Faculty Of Arts, University Of Ljubljana.
-She started to work as a curator in 2000, but has had a significant role regarding visual arts at Metelkova mesto ever since.
+Jadranka Plut (1975), chief secretary of KUD Mreža, is the artistic director, curator and events manager of Alkatraz Gallery at Metelkova mesto.
+She studied Art History at the Faculty Of Arts, University Of Ljubljana, and started to work as a curator in 2000, but has had an extremely significant role regarding visual arts at Metelkova mesto ever since.

 Assistant of Alkatraz Gallery, Ana Grobler (1976) is an academic painter and had completed her master’s degree of Video Art at the Academy Of Fine Arts And Design in Ljubljana.
 She assists setting up exhibitions at Alkatraz Gallery and takes care of the art gallery’s graphic and visual communication.
 She is in charge of the visual program of Red Dawns – International Feminist And Queer Festival.

 Former volunteer of European Voluntary Service of KUD Mreža, Sebastian Krawczyk (1980) is now mostly associated with Metelkova mesto’s multimedia support.
 As a sociologist, translator and expert of Slavic languages, he assists the daily work of Alkatraz Gallery, helps organizing art exhibitions, and he is in charge of documenting the gallery’s activities.